Field Operations & Training

-Wes Carter is the Research Director of Field Operations and Training at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Wes Carter is the Research Director for Field Operations and Training at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

 Carter leads NSRI’s All Hazards Response Training program, which provides training on all WMD disciplines to numerous USG agencies as well as providing support to several activities at the University of Nebraska Medical Center.